 This publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.

 The OA option, if selected, enables unrestricted public access to the article via IEEE Xplore.
-The OA option will be offered to the author at the time the manuscript is submitted.
+The OA option will be offered to the author post-acceptance during final file submission.
 The traditional option, if selected, enables access to all qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required.

 For hybrid journals, the OA article processing fee is $2,345 USD plus other applicable fees (e.g., over-length paper charges and color page charges).